 Since 2019 there have been multiple Natural Disaster declarations in Eurobodalla Shire for storm, flood and bushfire events.
 These disasters have highlighted the need for the state road network to be safe and reliable and to ensure that roadside maintenance is adequate.

 In early 2021 an arborist report identified approximately 400 high risk trees on the Clyde Mountain Pass section of the Kings Highway.
 These trees were badly burnt in the 2019/20 bushfires and have become significantly less stable due to the effects of storms and flooding.
-The identified trees must be removed as they pose a safety risk to road users and workers.

 This will improve safety for motorists by removing roadside hazards, improve safety for workers and improve security of the road network by reducing the likelihood of unplanned closures.